dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

   * An entity set typically corresponds to a database table.
   * An entity corresponds to a row in the table.
 * Calls <xref:Microsoft.EntityFrameworkCore.DbContext.OnModelCreating%2A>. `OnModelCreating`:
-  * Is called when `SchoolContext` has been initialized, but before the model has been locked down and used to initialize the context.
+  * Is called when `SchoolContext` has been initialized but before the model has been secured and used to initialize the context.
   * Is required because later in the tutorial the `Student` entity will have references to the other entities.
   <!-- Review, OnModelCreating needs review -->